matthiasarndt/matthiasarndt/README.md

-### Hello!
-Welcome to my GitHub page!
+## Hello!
+Welcome to my Github:

-I am an Aerospace Engineer, and in my current role I work on the next generation of high-performance rockets and flight vehicles at MBDA.
+### I am an Aerospace Engineer, with experience designing and modelling high performance rockets and flight vehicles.
 I develop complex mathematical models and computational methods with a focus on flight physics, aerodynamics, and performance modelling.

-In my free time, I am avid astronomer.
+### In my free time, I am avid astronomer.
 Below are several astronomy projects that I have worked on - including a Python package developed from scratch to process and identify astronomical data, and a gallery with images I have taken of many Deep Space Objects (DSOs) such as nabulae, galaxies and star clusters.

 ### Please see the links to my projects below:

 # [StarTrack](https://github.com/matthiasarndt/StarTrack/blob/main/README.md)

-StarTrack is a Python package providing functionality for Astronomical image stacking, processing, star detection, and noise reduction:
+### StarTrack is a Python package providing functionality for Astronomical image stacking, processing, star detection, and noise reduction:

 <img src="https://github.com/matthiasarndt/StarTrack/blob/main/figures/m82_reference_to_stacked.gif" width="1000"/>